The 1950 Turin Motor Show car.

 In July 1989 Sotheby’s sold the car to Michael Fisher who sold it in turn to Aston Martin chairman Victor Gauntlett and in November 1990 he sold it to Bill Clark in New Zealand.

-Clark kept the car for 18 years, racing it extensively and having it maintained by the renowned Auto Restorations and Dave Silcock of Christchurch.
+Clark kept the car for 18 years, racing it extensively and having it maintained by Dave Silcock the renowned Auto Restorations of Christchurch.
 He sold the car in 2008 to fellow racer and collector Peter Giddings in California who continued to race the car with success in the USA.
 The car is now in fabulous condition throughout, retaining a nice level of patina, and performs wonderfully on the road possessing all of the verve and sharp handling one would expect from one of the world’s most acclaimed collector’s cars.

 The Frazer Nash Le Mans Rep. is welcomed any many of the world’s most prestigious events and is a must for any serious collection.